sansyrox/kasper_music_player/README.md

 ## RoadMap
 [(Back to contents👆🏻)](#contents)
-<p> Currently as for initial Stage, I expect to make a "music.youtube.com" like app that works in India too and plays only mp3 music.
-Incorporating Youtube Suggestion too, it uses Youtube API's or scrapping if required. </p>
-<p> As of now, the front-end and backend are be in a common repo and will be separated if the app shows some promise. </p>

 UI Refactor(Including Audio Player) -> Add Travis -> Connect a DataBase(FireBase, until a better option available) -> Add API for PlayLists -> Likes -> Support For Different Platforms